Tiling Triangles with $2\pi/3$ Angles: Acknowledgments

 \section{Acknowledgments}

 We thank Boris Alexeev, Bryce Herdt, Ariel Schreiman, and Wasin So for valuable conversation.
-We especially thank Michael Beeson for his generous help navigating us through the literature, including his unpublished work.
+We especially thank Michael Beeson for his generous help navigating us through the literature (including his unpublished work) and for correcting mistakes in our figures in an earlier draft.